paymongo/paymongo-java/README.md

 # PayMongo Java Library
-PayMongo Java library provides ruby applications an easy access to the PayMongo API.
+PayMongo Java library provides java applications an easy access to the PayMongo API.
 Explore various classes that can represent API resources on object instantiation.
-The goal of this library is simplify PayMongo integration with any ruby application.
+The goal of this library is simplify PayMongo integration with any java application.

 ## Pending TODOs